Linklin814/linklin814.github.io/_sections/hobbies.md

 ---
-title: "About Me"
+title: "Hobbies"
 order: 1
 ---

 I have a background in tech and electronics and tinker and make whenever possible.

-I self-host a bunch of services as well as run my own mini rack Proxmox cluster.
+On top of the projects I do at work, I love to crochet, bake, sew and host this website.